ArunavaKumar/Covid-19_Fine-grained_Sentiment_Analysis/README.md

 - In the **Oprimized Outputs** directory, I have presented all the outputs ffrom the experimentation on both of the Covid-19 datasets.

 *Please use WinRar or any other Rar extracting softeare to extract the files for the datasets.
 The MS Visual Studio Code or Notepad++ can be used to open the source codes for better visibility.*

+### Acknowledgements

+I wouldn't be here without the help of my project guide **Dr. Anup Kumar Kolya**, *Assistant Professor*, *Dept of Computer Science and Engineering*, *RCCIIT* whose kind and valuable suggestions and excellent guidance enlightened to give me the best opportunity in preparing these datasets.
+If you owe any attributions or thanks, include him here along with any citations of past research.

+The first phase dataset (Covid-19 Dataset I) is part of the publication entitled:

+**Chakraborty A.K., Das S., Kolya A.K.
+(2021) Sentiment Analysis of Covid-19 Tweets Using Evolutionary Classification-Based LSTM Model.
+In: Pan I., Mukherjee A., Piuri V. (eds) Proceedings of Research and Applications in Artificial Intelligence.
+Advances in Intelligent Systems and Computing, vol 1355.
+Springer, Singapore. https://doi.org/10.1007/978-981-16-1543-6_7**

 #### - By Arunava Kumar Chakraborty